felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 If no pool was specified in the command line then first pool in the failover pools list is main pool.
 You can change 30 minutes time period to some different value with "-ftime" option, or use "-ftime 0" to disable switching to main pool.
 You can also use environment variables in "epools.txt", "dpools.txt" and "config.txt" files.
 For example, define "WORKER" environment variable and use it as "%WORKER%" in config.txt or in epools.txt.
+You can also select current pool in runtime by pressing "e" or "d" key.

 REMOTE MONITORING/MANAGEMENT

-Miner supports remote monitoring/management via JSON protocol over TCP/IP sockets, HTTP is supported as well Start "EthMan.exe" from "Remote management" subfolder (Windows version only).
+Miner supports remote monitoring/management via JSON protocol over TCP/IP sockets, HTTP is supported as well.
+Start "EthMan.exe" from "Remote management" subfolder (Windows version only).
 Check "Help" tab for built-in help.